 : WP1 – The Astrophysics case

 This section describes progress in the astrophysics section of WP1, as specified in the INFIERI Annex 1 document.
-WP1-CTA in the UK is concerned with the front-end electronics and level-1 triggering of the prototype camera for the Gamma-ray Cherenkov Telescopes (GCT) of the Cherenkov Telescope Array.
+WP1-CTA in the UK is concerned with the front-end electronics and level-1 triggering of the prototype camera for the Gamma-ray Cherenkov Telescope (GCT) of the Cherenkov Telescope Array (CTA).
 The prototype telescope, located on the Meudon site of the Paris Observatory, was inaugurated in December 2015 with the multi-anode photomultiplier (MAPM) based version of its Compact High Energy Camera (CHEC).
 Shortly before the inauguration, the telescope successfully recorded images of air showers, hence becoming the first of CTA’s telescopes to see Cherenkov light.